defkef/defkef.github.io/drafts/2017-01-23-how-to-become-a-better-programmer.markdown

 ## Deepen the knowledge about your programming language

 This goes hand in hand with writing code.
-However, there are more sources, such as reading other people's code and talking with other programmers.
-That way you learn about best practices, unusual language functions and useful libraries.
-Peer reviews and reading the docs might also feed your brain.
+Still, there are more sources, such as reading other people's code and talking with other programmers.
+That way you learn about best practices, language functions and useful libraries.
+Local user groups, peer reviews or the docs also provide good input for your brain.

 ## Learn new frameworks

 To expand your toolbox it is good to know many architectural patterns, such as Event-Driven, MVC, Microservices, and a lot more.
 Don't use Rails, Django or Symphony for all your problems, try different approaches where it is appropriate.
-Your new skills will influence your programming habits even when your are forced into a framework.
+Your new skills will add to your programming even when your are forced into a framework.

 ## Learn new programming languages

 Probably you come across debates about which programming language is the best.
 So why just don't learn them all?
-At least it would add some substance to those discussions.
+At least it would add some quality to those discussions.
-Each language emphasizes a concept, examples are Go's concurrency model, Elixir's (Erlang) pattern matching and Haskell's function pureness which all are worth learning.
+Each language emphasizes different concepts, examples are Go's concurrency model, Elixir's (Erlang) pattern matching and Haskell's function pureness which are all worth learning.

 ## Learn programming paradigms: functional, object-oriented, logic, imperative, declarative

 This goes along with learning a new programming languages.
 It is not enough to know the paradigms.
-Behind their concepts are different mindsets that generally increase your understanding of the problems they solve.
+Behind their approaches are different mindsets that generally increase your understanding of the problems they solve.
 When you have a background in web development learn more about systems programming and vice versa.
 A good starting point is reading books, blogs and articles as well as watching conference talks.
-Maybe your next hobby project is built with [ArnoldC](https://github.com/lhartikk/ArnoldC).
+Maybe your next hobby project is built in [ArnoldC](https://github.com/lhartikk/ArnoldC).

 ## Work on code basis of different magnitudes